JC-Digital/book-swap-app/README.md

-Landing page for book swap application
+Landing page for book swap application; built with Bootstrap